-union or employee association. ee) Direct employees shall be are permitted to negotiate terms and conditions, including grievance procedures, collectively should they so wish. df) Workers shall have recourse to mechanisms for resolving grievances which meet the requirements of statutory codes of practice. eg) Wages paid to workers shall meet or exceed the statutory national living wage.
-The statutory national living wage is defined in minimum wage regulations.
-The owner/manachoose to pay wages that are higher than the national living wage, for example a voluntary I wage such as that calculated by the Living Wa Foundation. ger may statutory iving age 5.7 Insurance MAKE CONSULTATION COMMENTS / NOTES HERE 5.7.1 nce documents surrance with a policy nent.
-Agreed
+the same rewards, resources and opportunities. bc) There is no use of child labour except as permitted under employment legislation. cd) There is compliance with modern slavery legislation. bde) Workers shall are not be deterred from joining a trade union or employee association. cef) Direct employees shall be are permitted to negotiate terms and conditions, including grievance procedures, collectively should they so wish. dfg) Workers shall have recourse to mechanisms for resolving grievances which meet the requirements of statutory codes of practice. egh) Wages paid to workers shall meet or exceed the statutory national living wage Owner/managers should promote flexible working practices.
+The statutory national living wage is defined in national minimum wage regulations.
+The owner/manager may choose are encouraged to pay wages that are higher than the statutory national living wage, for example a voluntary living wage such as that calculated by the Living Wage Foundation. wage.
+VNOTES HERE